-The Routh-Hurwitz stability criterion tells you how many roots of a characteristic polynomial lie in the right half-plane without solving for the roots directly.
-In control systems, that gives a fast test for whether a continuous-time system is asymptotically stable.
+The Routh-Hurwitz stability criterion answers one question fast: how many roots of a characteristic polynomial sit in the right half-plane, without ever solving for the roots.
+In control systems, that count immediately tells you whether a continuous-time system is asymptotically stable.

 For a real-coefficient polynomial